Triaminic Day Time Night Time Cold & Cough

 What happens if I miss a dose?

-Since Triaminic Day Time Night Time Cold & Cough is taken when needed, you may not be on a dosing schedule.
-If you are taking the medication regularly, take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Since Triaminic Day Time Night Time Cold & Cough is used when needed, you may not be on a dosing schedule.
+Skip any missed dose if it's almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?